 We're committed to individual success.
 The Special Education Department is committed to meet the changing needs of students by working with families and our community.
-We embrace the individual differences of our students and strive to help each student achieve academic and social success by:
+We embrace the individual differences of our students and strive to help each student achieve academic and social success by listening, providing support and creating solutions.

 Special education services are available at each school within the Beaverton School District to serve students who have been identified as eligible for special education services.
 Students identified as eligible for special education services must meet the following two requirements: